We are entering a new golden age of art + technology, the stuff I am seeing is quite incredible and I see more and more amazing opportunities everyday

-Normally at a bar or dinner party I say abstract squares with some colour.
+Normally at a bar or dinner party, I say abstract squares with some color.
 I had a bad experience once when I was working with the Turps Art School in London where I sent some work and a statement.
 They loved the statement and couldn’t wait to see the work but didn’t like it, they had different pictures in their minds.

 Since then I stopped talking about the work and always try and show it first to set expectations!

 Same for augmented reality, I don’t really talk about AR as it confuses everyone too much unless I can demo it.
 That’s why I am a bit of an AR evangelist and teach other painters how to.
 Saves me having to explain if everyone is doing it.